hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250924739v2-toward-a-vision-language-foundation-model-for-medical-data-multimoda.md

 ---
 layout: default
-title: Toward a Vision-Language Foundation Model for Medical Data: Multimodal Dataset and Benchmarks for Vietnamese PET/CT Report Generation
+title: "Toward a Vision-Language Foundation Model for Medical Data: Multimodal Dataset and Benchmarks for Vietnamese PET/CT Report Generation"
 ---

 # Toward a Vision-Language Foundation Model for Medical Data: Multimodal Dataset and Benchmarks for Vietnamese PET/CT Report Generation